Made with simple ingredients, is light and refreshing and so perfect for summer!

 [Made one of my recipes?
 Make sure to tag my social media @kalefornia_kravings – I love seeing what you create!]

-- 1 cup grape tomatoes, sliced
+- 1 cup grape tomatoes, halved or quartered

 - ½ of a small red onion, chopped